 Well, the inexorable passage of time has bought about the inevitable.
 When Kelly arrived home today she said somewhat forlornly, “There’s a dead squirrel on the road down there".
-I immediately ran down the steep hillside in the forest, the same one I grew up on many, many years ago.
+I immediately ran down the steep hillside in the pine forest, the same one I grew up on many, many decades ago.
 My furry red friend was lying motionless on the street, surrounded by shadow with just a sliver of late afternoon light falling upon his body through the tall trees.
 The sight was really amazing: gritty tarmac, lifeless body and a single slice of light shining through the pines.
 Shadows imperceptibly descended all around, while silvery particulates shimmered silently in the single luminous shaft that radiated down from the sun and touched the lifeless body before me.
 To see this manifestation was stunning; how did it happen to be that at that this precise moment of passage, the only light on the road was directly illuminating the dearly departed?
 How did this animal spirit escape its body here in this place, bathed in a beautiful beam of heavenly light?
-How am I now connected to this moment in all eternity?
+How am I now connected to this moment in all eternity with this very same light falling upon me?

 I brought him back to our yard where he played every day, where he hoarked down

-the piles bird food we put out (not exactly for him and his buck-toothed friends), ate the doormats
+the piles of bird food we put out, ate the doormats

 and wooden railings (dammit), dug up the succulents (nooo, not the